pek/jsno/README.md

 in an API call, or stored in a database that support JSON data.

-Note that jsno does not replace the standard _json_ module - it does not produce JSON encoded string, but turns arbitrary Python values into structures that _can_ be JSON encoded.
+Note that jsno does not replace the standard _json_ module - it does not produce JSON encoded string, but instead turns arbitrary Python values into structures that _can_ be JSON encoded.

 Jsno provides jsonification for most of the standard Python datatypes.